-The Company's revenue includes significant concentration from a limited number of customers representing approximately 86% and 89% of revenue for the three-month periods ended March 31, 2024 and 2023, respectively.
+The Company's revenue includes significant concentration from a limited number of customers representing approximately 90% of revenue for both the three and six-month periods ended June 30, 2024 and 2023.
 While the Company continues to pursue diversification of its customer base, the loss of, or significant reduction in business from, any of these major customers could have a material adverse effect on the Company's financial condition, results of operations, and cash flows.
 The Company routinely assesses its relationships with major customers, including creditworthiness, market conditions, and competitive pressures, to mitigate risks associated with customer concentration.
 Despite these efforts, there can be no assurance that the Company will successfully reduce its dependence on any single customer in the future.

 The Company relies on a variety of suppliers for the procurement of raw materials, components, and services necessary for its operations.
-While the Company actively manages its relationships with suppliers and seeks to diversify its supplier base, a disruption in the supply of goods or services from this major supplier could have a material adverse effect on the Company's operations and financial results.
+While the Company actively manages its relationships with suppliers and seeks to diversify its supplier base, a disruption in the supply of goods or services from a major supplier could have a material adverse effect on the Company's operations and financial results.
 To mitigate the risks associated with supplier concentration, the Company engages in ongoing efforts to identify alternative sources of supply, assess supplier reliability and performance, and negotiate favorable contractual terms where feasible.
 However, there can be no assurance that the Company will be successful in reducing its dependence on any single supplier or mitigating the impact of supplier-related risks in the future.
-During the three-month periods ended March 31, 2024 and 2023, there were no purchases for products derived from one supplier greater than 10%.
+During the six-month periods ended June 30, 2024 and 2023, there were no purchases for products derived from one supplier greater than 10% of total vendor purchases.